-\Students who complete PSC260, Cultural Geography for the content area requirement above have also met the cross-cultural study elective requirement.
+Students who complete PSC260, Cultural Geography or PSC235, Comparative Politics for the content area requirement above have also met the cross-cultural study elective requirement.

 Early Childhood Education Endorsement

 Requirements for certification for preschool through grade 3.
 (Also requires the completion of the elementary education major.)
 An online option of the Unified Early Childhood endorsement is available for those who hold or are eligible to hold certification in Elementary Education.
 Please contact the Education department for details.